gnss-sdr/geniuss-place/_sp-blocks/08-acquisition.md

 ### Implementation: `Galileo_E5a_Pcps_Acquisition`

-This implementation, is available starting from GNSS-SDR v0.0.10, accepts the following parameters:
+This implementation accepts the following parameters:

 |----------